luluzhou1/alinush.github.io/_posts/2025-06-03-the-spartan-zksnark-framework.md

 Verifies that the opening proof $\pi$ correctly argues that the evaluations in Eq. \ref{eq:sparse-mle-evals} hold for the MLEs committed in $c_A, c_B$ and $c_C$.

 ### Multivariate sumcheck

+The [multivariate sumcheck](/sumcheck) protocol consists of a prover algorithm and a verifier one.

 #### $\SC.\prove^{\FSo}(F, T, s, d)\rightarrow (e,\pi;\r)$